 INTRODUCTION

-Present extinction rates of species globally are exceptionally high, estimated to be around 100 extinctions per million species per year (Pimm et al. 2014).
-This is 1,000 times higher than the natural background extinction rate (de Vos et al. 2014).
-Around 10,673 species are classified as data deficient on the IUCN Red List, meaning that their threat status cannot be assessed due to uncertainties in species taxonomy, distribution, population status or unknown threats (Veron et al. 2016).
+Around 10,673 species are classified as data deficient on the IUCN Red List (reference for IUCN estimate), meaning that their threat status cannot be assessed due to uncertainties in species taxonomy, distribution, population status or threats (Veron et al. 2016).
 These uncertainties impact the likelihood of active conservation measures being adopted.
-Unless directly targeted for monitoring, species classified as data deficient are likely to go extinct without notice (Bland et al. 2014).
-Taking into account information on data deficient species may therefore help fill data gaps in biodiversity indicators, as well as conserve poorly known biodiversity (Bland et al. 2014).
-Likewise, the conservation attention paid to invertebrates lags far behind that of vertebrates (Collen et al. 2012).
-It is crucial to understand the conservation status and trends of invertebrates, since it is these often cryptic and overlooked species that are essential for the functioning of ecosystems (Baillie et al. 2010).
+Unless directly targeted for monitoring, species classified as data deficient can become extinct or locally extinct before protective measures can be put in place (Bland et al. 2014).
+New information on data deficient species may therefore help fill data gaps in biodiversity indicators, as well as conserve poorly known taxa (Bland et al. 2014).
+The conservation attention paid to invertebrates generally lags far behind that of vertebrates (Collen et al. 2012) and it is crucial to understand the conservation status and trends of invertebrates, since these species are essential for ecosystem functioning (Baillie et al. 2010).

-The largest land arthropod, the coconut crab (Birgus latro), is classified as data deficient (Eldredge 1996) due to limited information on the status of the different populations (Drew et al. 2010).
-Although B. latro has a broad geographical range in the tropical Indo-Pacific region, the size and distribution of the populations have been significantly reduced in areas where the species were sympatric with humans (Schiller 1992).
+In tropical island ecosystems, crabs, in particular, play a crucial role in nutrient cycling and food chains.
+The largest land arthropod, the coconut crab (Birgus latro), is classified as data deficient by IUCN (Eldredge 1996) due to limited information on the status of the different populations (Drew et al. 2010).
+Although B. latro has a broad geographical range across the tropical Indo-Pacific region, the size and distribution of the populations have substantially reduced in human-inhabited areas (Schiller 1992).
 This decline is mostly attributed to loss of habitat and unmanaged harvesting for human consumption (Drew et al. 2010).
-Despite being present in large quantities all across the Indo-Pacific (Drew et al. 2010), in the Indian Ocean, the distribution is now largely confined to three populations centred on Aldabra Atoll, Chagos Archipelago and Christmas Island (Lavery et al. 1996).
-B. latro is locally extinct in Mauritius (Eldredge 1996), is believed to be no longer present on Mayotte and the Comoros Islands, and has only been occasionally recorded with low incidence on some of the outer Seychelles islands (Poupin et al. 2013).
-Despite B. latro’s relative rareness and documented threats, information on the species life-history, behaviour and ecological requirements is insufficient (Drew et al. 2010), making it difficult to assess its status and design potential conservation measures.
+Despite being abundant across the Indo-Pacific (Drew et al. 2010), in the Indian Ocean the distribution is now largely confined to three populations; Aldabra Atoll, the Chagos Archipelago and Christmas Island (Lavery et al. 1996).
+Birgus latro is locally extinct in Mauritius (Eldredge 1996), is believed to no longer occur on Mayotte and the Comoros Islands, and has only been occasionally recorded with low incidence on some of the outer Seychelles islands (Poupin et al. 2013), although the species has recently been re-discovered on Glorieuse for the first time in more than a century (Poupin et al. 2013).
+Information on the species’ life-history, behaviour and ecological requirements is too limited to assess its status and design potential conservation measures (Drew et al. 2010).

-B. latro is a major ecological player on island ecosystems (Paulay & Starmer 2011, Laidre 2017).
-As scavengers they remove rotting material and so reduce the number of carrion breeding flies, help to decompose leaf litter, contribute greatly to seed dispersal, provide a food source for birds in the juvenile stage and in turn influence the populations of crab species upon which the birds prey (Alexander 1976).
-Furthermore, B. latro contribute to soil aeration and erosion through their burrowing activity (Alexander 1976) and also serve as hosts to several commensal or parasitic species (McDermott et al. 2010).
+Birgus latro is a major ecological player on island ecosystems (Paulay & Starmer 2011, Laidre 2017).
+As scavengers they scavenge and remove rotting material, help to decompose leaf litter, contribute greatly to seed dispersal, and provide a food source for birds in the juvenile stage, which in turn influences the populations of other? crab species upon which the birds prey (Alexander 1976).
+Furthermore, B. latro contributes to soil aeration and erosion through their burrowing activities (Alexander 1976) and also serves as a host to several commensal or parasitic species (McDermott et al. 2010).